Designations Congruent with Things: A Correspondence In Two Parts

 I know what you’re thinking.

 It’s four in the morning here.
 I hope you’re drinking stupidly expensive champagne out of your own designer shoe.
-I hope you’re taking all the material excess that society is throwing at you and packing it down, pouring water over it, and using it as a skating rink.
+I hope you’re taking all the material excess that society throws at you, packing it down, pouring water over it, and using it as a skating rink.

 Is Becket a good skater?
 What’s his deal?
 I bet he plays hockey.
 I bet he chops wood for fun.
 I bet I’m the better Portal player, though, and that’s the ultimate test of contemporary masculinity.
 So.
 Yeah.

 What’s new with you?
 I’m really into Descartes now.
 Descartes and all his friends.
-I think I'm going to rederive calculus from first principles because I need a hobby.
+I think I’ll rederive calculus from first principles because I need a hobby.

 Mako, this is terrible.